vicentinileonardo/azuredevops-composition-test/README.md

 #### Wait for the first 3 resources created by the Composition to be ready

 **Notes**:
-- you need to change the names of the resources in the commands below to match the names defined in your Composition.
+- you need to change the names of the resources in the commands below to match the names defined in your Composition (if you changed them).
-- you need to change the namespace in the commands below to match the namespace where you applied the Composition.
+- you need to change the namespace in the commands below to match the namespace where you applied the Composition (if you changed it).

 ```sh
 # TeamProject